 This can be a great option for reducing cravings for the substance.
 There is both a pill form of Naltrexone as well as an injectable one, so be sure to find the version that the patient may require.
-Naltrexone should only be prescribed by a licensed therapist, and it may only be appropriate to take after the initial phases of withdrawal have ended.
+Naltrexone should only be prescribed by a licenced therapist, and it may only be appropriate to take after the initial phases of withdrawal have ended.

 Long-term drinking can have an impact on how the brain functions and Acampostate which is commonly sold as “Campral” is designed to assist the brain in regaining its normal and regular functions.
 This drug can reduce cravings while also not producing any unwanted side-effects if alcohol is somehow consumed.

 It’s important that once the detoxification process has ended, the patient receives a professional assessment to see where they are physically.